-These Mocha Oatmeal Cookies are soft and chewy with a distinct flavor of fresh brewed coffee.
-These vegan cookies are easy to bake and heavenly for taste buds, especially if you are coffee lover.
+These Mocha Oatmeal Cookies are soft and chewy with a distinct flavor of freshly brewed coffee.
+These vegan cookies are easy to bake and heavenly for taste buds, especially if you are a coffee lover.

 Mocha Oatmeal Cookies

 These cookies are absolutely a crowd pleaser and serve two purposes.

 They satisfy the cookie cravings and fulfill your caffeine requirement.

 When these cookies are dipped in some milk it’s heavenly and out of this world.
 My husband is mocha crazy and he purposefully makes a trip to coffee shops almost every day to get his kind of mocha.

 That is how I came up with mocha cookies so I can pack some for his snacks.

 I must admit he was absolutely delighted with the surprise and immediately approved these cookies.